kyverno/website/content/en/policies/other/block_updates_deletes.md

 subject: RBAC
 policyType: "validate"
 description: >
     Kubernetes RBAC allows for controls on kinds of resources or those with specific names.
-This policy restricts updates and deletes to any resource that contains the label `protected="true"` unless by a cluster-admin and thus functions as a more granular option to Kubernetes RBAC.
+This policy restricts updates and deletes to any Service resource that contains the label `protected="true"` unless by a cluster-admin and thus functions as a more granular option to Kubernetes RBAC.
 ---

 ## Policy Definition